Where is it?

 If your adventure requires more time than a day, you can find a room in Thessalon or Chapleau, but in between the accommodation options are of the cabin sort.
-Blackcreek Outfitters, Aubrey Falls Trading Post and Resort, Wakomata Shores Resort, and Snowshoe Camp all offer a variety of cabins in all sizes.
-Aubrey Falls Trading Post and Resort and Wakomata Shores Resort both have licensed restaurants serving breakfast, lunch, and dinner.
+Blackcreek Outfitters, Aubrey Falls Trading Post and Resort, Wakomata Lake Cottages, and Snowshoe Camp all offer a variety of cabins in all sizes.
+Aubrey Falls Trading Post has a licensed restaurant serving breakfast, lunch, and dinner.
 You'll find more culinary options in Thessalon and Chapleau.

 This is a rider’s road, and while the scenery is spectacular from the seat of your bike, the stopping options are few.
 The ride’s most memorable encounter might just be the people that live and make their livelihood in these remote parts.
 So be sure to stop and chat awhile, or better yet, stay a bit.

 Most roads offer a way to a destination.
 Algoma’s Highway 129 north is a destination all of its own.
 Its place on the list of Ontario’s best motorcycle roads is well deserved, and it’s definitely one of Ontario’s must-rides.

 Check out our series on Ontario’s Best Roads: